marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

 ``A[j-1][i-1]``.
 The element following ``A(i,j)`` (C: ``A[j-1][i-1]`` ;
 assuming i < n) in memory is ``A(i+1,j)`` (C: ``A[j-1][i]``).

+.. index:: C intrinsic type interoperability, intrinsic type interoperability with C, interoperability, intrinsic type

 .. _intrinsic-types:

-.. index:: C intrinsic type interoperability

-.. index:: intrinsic type interoperability with C

-.. index:: interoperability, intrinsic type

 Intrinsic Types
 ^^^^^^^^^^^^^^^